odlgroup/odl/doc/source/guide/glossary.rst

         Mathematical notion for a mapping between arbitrary vector spaces.
 This includes the important special case of an operator taking a (discretized) function as an input and returning another function.
 For example, the Fourier Transform maps a function to its transformed version.
         Operators of this type are the most prominent use case in ODL.
-See operators_in_depth_ for details on their implementation.
+See :ref:`the in-depth guide on operators <operators_in_depth>` for details on their implementation.

     order
         Ordering of the axes in a multi-dimensional array with linear (one-dimensional) storage.